abbreviatedman/spellbound/data/quotes.md

 340
 00:18:44,291 --> 00:18:47,625
-"Last Hope Options" is an anagram for...
+"Last Hope Options" is an anagram for…

 341
 00:18:50,330 --> 00:18:52,506